Supporting Your Child’s Sensory & Motor Development

 - Supporting independence with dressing, toileting, and hygiene routines

-- Establishing and adapting morning and bedtime routines to reduce family stress and increase confidence
+- Establishing adaptable morning and bedtime routines

 Executive Function & Daily Routines

-- Developing sustained attention, impulse control, and persistence through challenges
+- Developing sustained attention, impulse control, and persistence

 Social-Emotional Development, Play, & Self-Advocacy

-- Practicing problem-solving, perspective-taking, and self-advocacy in everyday settings
+- Practicing problem-solving, perspective-taking, and self-advocacy

 Feeding & Mealtimes

-- Increasing comfort within mealtime routines
+- Increasing comfort with mealtime routines

 Health Promotion & Education